zanreal-labs/legal/en/legal/job-applicant-privacy-notice.md

 ## Legal Bases for Processing (for EEA Job Applicants)

 If you are an individual from the European Economic Area ("EEA"), we collect and process your personal information only where we have legal basis for doing so under applicable European Union laws.
-The legal basis depends on ZanReal Labs' relationship with you and how you choose to interact with us.
+The legal basis depends on ZanReal' relationship with you and how you choose to interact with us.
 This means that we collect and use your personal information only:

 - To fulfill our contractual obligations to you
 - To operate our business, including improving and developing our Recruitment Activities, for fraud prevention purposes, improving your experience, or other legitimate interests